 - Comorbid disorders

 - Chemically abusing (or addicted) mentally ill (CAMI)

 - Individuals with co-occurring psychiatric and substance disorders (ICOPSD)

 Why do mental health disorders develop?

 There is no one particular cause for any mental health disorder.
-In most cases, it is a combination of events and situations that contribute to the development of symptoms, which are not constant.
+In most cases, it is a combination of events and situations that contribute to the development of symptoms.
 Some possible contributing factors to the development of mental health disorders include:

-Absolutely.
-Substance use and abuse are contributing factors for the development of an underlying mental illness that has yet to manifest, and they can also worsen a current mental health issue.
-The National Center for Biotechnology Information (NCBI) says that the following substances may cause mental health issues:
+Substance abuse can contribute to the development of a mental health disorder and can worsen a current mental health issue.
+The National Center for Biotechnology Information (NCBI) says that these substances may cause mental health issues:

-Additionally, NCBI reports that the following mental health disorders can be caused or worsened by substance abuse:
+Additionally, SAMHSA reports that these mental health disorders can be caused or worsened by substance abuse:

 - Persisting dementia

 - Sexual dysfunction